i3arnon/i3arnon.github.io/_posts/2017-02-21-task-wrapper.md

     - idisposable
 ---

-With async-await becoming more and more prevalent in modern code so has the need for async synchronization constructs.
+With async/await becoming more and more prevalent in modern code so has the need for async synchronization constructs.
 Unlike their synchronous counterparts (e.g. `Monitor`, `Mutex`, `ReaderWriterLock`, etc.) .NET doesn't offer almost any built-in asynchronous synchronization constructs, but it does contain the basic building blocks to build them on your own (mainly `Task`, `TaskCompletionSource<T>` and `SemaphoreSlim.WaitAsync`).
 [Stephen Toub](https://github.com/stephentoub) published a series of posts (over 5 years ago) on the [Parallel Framework team's blog](https://blogs.msdn.microsoft.com/pfxteam/) demonstrating that by building [`AsyncSemaphore`](https://blogs.msdn.microsoft.com/pfxteam/2012/02/12/building-async-coordination-primitives-part-5-asyncsemaphore/), [`AsyncLock`](https://blogs.msdn.microsoft.com/pfxteam/2012/02/12/building-async-coordination-primitives-part-6-asynclock/), [`AsyncReaderWriterLock`](https://blogs.msdn.microsoft.com/pfxteam/2012/02/12/building-async-coordination-primitives-part-7-asyncreaderwriterlock/) and more.

 However, there's an issue with most implementations of the scoped async synchronization constructs: they usually return a task.
 <!--more-->